Federal Direct Loans

 If your Federal PLUS Loan is not listed as pending aid on the second bill, you need to contact the Financial Aid Office

-Parents, or Graduate students, interested in borrowing through the PLUS Loan program are requested to wait until July, 1, 2017 to apply.
-The federal website is currently being improved to make the application process easier and faster.
+Parents, or Graduate students, interested in borrowing through the PLUS Loan program are requested to wait until July, 1, 2018 to apply.

 - You will go to StudentLoans.gov to begin the application process.

 - Log in.
 You will need your FSA ID for this.

 - Request either the Parent PLUS loan or the Graduate PLUS loan.
 PLUS loans are available to parents of dependent undergraduate students enrolled at least half time in an eligible program at an eligible school.
 These are low-interest, unsubsidized loans available to parents to supplement their children's aid package, up to the school's cost of attendance.
 Graduate and professional degree students may borrow under the PLUS Loan program up to their school's cost of attendance minus other financial assistance.
 Other financial assistance includes Direct Subsidized Loans, Direct Unsubsidized loan, scholarships and grants.

 - Upon approval, your loan application information will be sent to the University electronically for certification and disbursement.
 Note: You will not see your PLUS Loan amount listed in our Financial Aid package unless you have applied for and have been accepted for this loan, and the school has certified the loan.

 - Dependent undergraduate students whose parents are unable to get a PLUS loan may borrow additional amounts above the subsidized loan maximums.
 Contact the Financial Aid Office for more information.